cytoscape/cytoscape-manual/docs/index.rst

 TOC
 ===

-My intro section should be below
+My intro section should be below ... because of :glob:

 .. toctree::
-   :maxdepth: 2
+   :glob:

-   intro
+   *